Fusion and positivity in chiral conformal field theory: Introduction

 \begin{coralpha} Let $V$ be a simple unitary VOA with bounded localized vertex operators and let $W$ be a unitary conformal subalgebra which is regular.
 Then the inclusion $\cA_W \subset \cA_V$ has finite index, so that $\cA_W$ is rational if and only if $\cA_V$ is. \end{coralpha}

-The equivalence of rationality of $\cA_W$ and $\cA_V$ is due to Longo \cite{Longo03}.
-In Section \ref{sec: examples}, we apply these results to give a short proof of the rationality of WZW conformal nets as well as conformal nets corresponding to $W$-algebras of type ADE (Theorem \ref{thm: rationality of WZW and W}).
-This was previously known for WZW models of type A, C, and G at all levels \cite{Wa98, Xu00b,Gui18modular}, type D at odd levels \cite{TL97}, and $W$-algebras of type $A_1$ \cite{KaLo04}, as well as a few other isolated cases.
-The proof we give covers these cases as well.

-\begin{thmalpha} Let $\frg$ be a finite-dimensional complex simple Lie algebra, let $k$ be a positive integer, and let $V = V(\frg,k)$ be the corresponding affine VOA.
-Then $V$ has bounded localized vertex operators and $\cA_V$ is rational.
-The same holds if $V = W(\frg,\ell)$ is a $W$-algebra in the discrete series and $\frg$ is of type ADE. \end{thmalpha}

-The proof of Theorem \ref{thmalpha: WZW and W} is quite flexible, and can be adapted to other models if desired.
-To obtain rationality of WZW models and $W$-algebras when $\frg$ is simply laced, we use important results of Arakawa, Creutzig, and Linshaw \cite{Arakawa15AssociatedVarieties, Arakawa15PrincipalNilpotent, ArakawaCreutzigLinshaw19}.
-Looking forward, future VOA research will immediately provide additional information about the corresponding conformal nets via Theorems \ref{thmalpha: fusion} and \ref{thmalpha: finite index}.
-The framework presented here allows for passing information back and forth between conformal nets and VOAs with a minimum of technical overhead, and we hope that it will provide new opportunities and inspiration for collaboration between VOA and conformal net specialists.
+The proof of this theorem is quite flexible, and can be adapted to other models if desired.

+Looking forward, future VOA research will immediately provide additional information about the corresponding conformal nets via Theorem \ref{thmalpha: finite index}.
+The framework presented here allows for passing information back and forth between conformal nets and VOAs with a minimum of technical overhead, and we expect that it will provide new opportunities and inspiration for collaboration between VOA and conformal net specialists.